dhemjitha/dhemjitha/README.md

 <br />

 <!--Start Intro-->
 <p align="left">I am a passionate Software Engineer focused on technology and innovation.
-Currently working with React.js, Express.js, Node.js, TypeScript, and LLMs, I create industry-level applications.
+Currently working with latest technologies like ReactJS, NextJS, ExpressJS, NodeJS, TypeScript, and LLMs, I create industry-level applications.
 Balancing my studies at Birmingham City University with practical experience, I’m committed to quality, embracing challenges, and continuous growth.</p>

 - ✨ A student of life, always eager to learn and grow.
 - 🌱 Currently expanding my knowledge in software development and beyond.